TiBeN/ia-mame/README.md

 ------------

 ### Linux / OS X

-**OSX users**: i have no Mac and i have not tested on this system for now.
-An issue has already been reported.
-Let me now if it works or not for you.

 - Make your rompath writable or add another writable one on the 'rompath' directive of `mame.ini`